-English Path is committed to safeguarding and promoting the welfare of young people and vulnerable adults.
+English Path is committed to safeguarding and promoting the welfare of young people and adults at risk of harm.
 We expect all staff and volunteers to share this commitment.
 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support everyone at the school.